BLuckoo/MechaCar_Statistical_Analysis/README.md

 **2. Summary Statistics on suspension Coils**

-*Total Summary Statistics for Suspension Coils PSI*
+***Total Summary Statistics for Suspension Coils PSI***

 ![image](https://user-images.githubusercontent.com/82583576/127781893-f40c5c87-057c-4307-a604-f8d69a45721b.png)

-The Total Summary data above, shows that the overall PSI variance in under 100 psi and meets specifications.
+- As per the table above, for the suspension coil's PSI continuous variable, the mean and median are nearly same.
+This is an indication that the dataset has a normal (symmetric) distribution and it does not have any skewness.
+- A high standard deviation (7.89) indicates that the data points are spread out over a large range of values.
+- As per the design specifications for the MechaCar suspension coils, the variance must not exceed 100 PSI.
+As per the above statistics, the variance is about 62 PSI, well below the specified value.
+Hence the current manufacturing data meets this design specification.

-*Summary Statistics for Suspension Coils PSI by Lot*
+***Summary Statistics for Suspension Coils PSI by Lot***

 ![image](https://user-images.githubusercontent.com/82583576/127781911-916ce20a-b55c-43fe-a8cf-eaf6725bde9e.png)

+- The mean and median for the three lots are all very close, indicating that for each of the lots the dataset does not show any skewness.
+- The standard deviations for Lot 1 and Lot 2 are relatively small - an indication that the data points for these two lots are close to each other.
+- The standard deviation for Lot 3 is relatively higher than the standard deviation for Lot 1 and Lot 2, meaning that the data points for lot 3 are further spread out than Lot 1 and Lot 2.
+- The variances for Lot 1 and Lot 2 are relatively low and within the acceptable level set by the design specfication.
-However, based on the Lot Summary statistics, the variance for Lot 3 is at 170.28 and hence is well over the acceptable threshold of 100 psi.
+- However, the variance for Lot 3 is at 170.28 and hence is well over the acceptable threshold of 100 psi.
+This is an indication of possible flaws in the production of those suspension coils.

-•	As per the summary table named "summary_coil", the metrics are: Mean = 1498.78 Median = 1500 Variance = 62.29356 Standard deviation = 7.892627
-•	As per the summary statistics table for the suspension coil's pounds-per-inch continuous variable, the mean and median are nearly same.
-Hence we can say that the dataset has a normal (symmetric) distribution and it has zero skewness.
-•	A high standard deviation (7.89) indicates that the data points are spread out over a large range of values.
-•	The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per inch.
-As per the above statistics, the variance is about 62 pounds per inch which is below the specified value.
-Hence the current manufacturing data meet this design specification.

 **3. T-Tests on suspension Coils**